Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Abstract

 \section{Abstract}

 Security-Constrained DC Optimal Power Flow (SC-DCOPF) is an important tool for transmission system operators, enabling economically efficient and physically secure dispatch decisions.
-Although CPU-based commercial solvers (e.g., Gurobi) can efficiently solve SC-DCOPF problems with a reasonable number of security constraints, their performance degrades rapidly as both system size and the number of contingencies grow into thousands, leading to a significant computational burden.
-This introduces a bottleneck for system operators who seek timely decision-making across a wide range of potential threats.
-In this paper, we design a computational graph representation of the SC-DCOPF-based market-clearing problem, inspired by the third ARPA-E Grid Optimization Competition (GO3).
-We are able to quickly bound the optimal solution of large-scale SC-DCOPF problems using a GPU-accelerated Neural Network verification tool called Interval Bound Propagation (IBP).
-Using IBP, we compute certified bounds with a maximum gap of 6.53\% for instances up to 617 buses, while demonstrating scalability on challenging systems up to 8,316 buses with a runtime of approximately 0.07 seconds.
-These results demonstrate that IBP can provide high-quality solution bounds at very fast speeds, and it can help identify infeasibility drivers in challenging SC-DCOPF instances.
+Although CPU-based commercial solvers (e.g., Gurobi) can efficiently solve SC-DCOPF problems with a reasonable number of security constraints, their performance degrades rapidly as both system size and the number of contingencies grow into thousands.
+In this paper, we design a computational graph representation of the SC-DCOPF-based market-clearing problem, inspired by the third ARPA-E Grid Optimization Competition.
+Using a tool from the neural network verification community known as Interval Bound Propagation (IBP), we quickly compute bounds on the optimal objective across the full set of N-1 contingencies.
+Our results demonstrate that IBP can compute certified bounds with mean optimal solution gaps below 3.98\% on small cases, and it can efficiently scale up to 8,316 bus systems with thousands of contingencies.